The best hotels in Hakone

 For proper meals, Miyanoshita has the best concentration of restaurants relative to the tourist traffic.
 The area around the Fujiya Hotel on National Route 1 has a handful of solid lunch spots.
 Gora also has a few good options near Gora Station, including places that serve locally sourced tofu and mountain vegetables.
 Skip the overpriced kaiseki sets in Yumoto and save that budget for a proper ryokan dinner up the mountain.

-Hakone's best neighborhoods
+Hakone's best hotel regions

 Prioritize Sengokuhara or Gora if Mt.
 Fuji views matter to you.
 Yumoto is cheaper but farther from everything worth seeing.